Funding source table

-In 2021, your school’s closing balance will be carried forward as an opening balance into the new year (6101 - Consolidated Fund Carry Forward).
+Your school’s closing balance for 6101 - Consolidated Fund Carry Forward, will be carried forward as an opening balance into the new year.

 Review the sources of these carried forward funds using the Schools Overview Report (SOR) or from the eFPT.
 If your school selected to transfer funded programs into 6100 unassigned, you will need to refer to the Key funding initiatives table of your Annual report to calculate any remaining funds.
 If the carry forward fund includes needs-based funding, accountability and reporting requires the addition of these funds to the adjustments column of the funding source table.